Data Sources and File Formats Introduction

 |Data Sources||views, hive tables, hbase column families, text||json, mongodb, hbase column qualifiers, parquet|

-Drill supports the following input formats for data:
+Drill has built in support for the following input formats for data

 - CSV (Comma-Separated-Values)